Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Fleas will not target humans for sustenance, but they will usually bite before dropping off.
 For this reason, there is the possibility you can become infected with tapeworms - a parasite - that fleas sometimes act as vectors for between an affected pet and humans.

-Other complications from flea bits include allergic reactions that may make itching worse and the small chance of contracting a disease.
+Other complications from flea bits include allergic reactions that may worsen itching and the slight chance of contracting a disease.
 However, despite being a well-known carrier of bubonic plague, cases of people catching diseases from fleas in the UK are rare.

 An affordable flea removal service